Xennet/xennetdocs/README.md

 4. If the local node has free space to use, it accepts more (e.g. twice) parts than it shares.

 The client will support browsing and searching for videos using the Kademlia protocol.
 Streaming will begin with establishing a connection again using the Kademlia protocol, but the client will implement encoding rather done plane streaming.

+This network will allow not only video services, but distributed storage and file sharing by all means, including private and public files.
+The distributed filesystem will be HDFS (Hadoop).
+Hadoop will also manage all VMs, their storange and processing (encoding), taking into account their availiability, capacity and so on.
+Hadoop is the leading product on this field (fully open source).
+A proof of concept of Hadoop based streaming and encoding can be found on the [HAVS](http://ijarcet.org/wp-content/uploads/IJARCET-VOL-3-ISSUE-2-408-413.pdf) article.

+A dedicated Xentube client will be developed.
+This client will include xennetd, the Xennet's core, but this part of the application will not be visible to the average user.
+Of course, the user will have the option to interact with xennetd directly or using xennet-qt.

+Note that Xentube is only a single task in Xennet.
+In order for Xentube to function even when it is not the most profitable task, Xentube users should be forced to contribute resources to Xentube's task.
+This can be done by introducing another token, XentubeCoin.
+Other solutions may be considered (TBD)

 ### Resource Requirements